carlaschroder/doc-index-com/index.rst

 If you find an error or omission in any of the manuals, we welcome your bug reports and contributions.
 Please see :doc:`howto_contribute` for instructions.

-Starting with ownCloud 8.0, the community and enterprise server administration manuals are combined.

 ----------------------------------------
 Latest Stable Release  - ownCloud 10.0.1
 ----------------------------------------

-This documents the *latest production* version of ownCloud.
+This documents the latest production version of ownCloud.

 * `User Manual <https://doc.owncloud.com/server/10.0/user_manual/>`_ (`Download
   PDF <https://doc.owncloud.com/server/10.0/ownCloud_User_Manual.pdf>`_)